akara/activator-squbs-orch-scala/docs/squbs training.md

   ```

 ###Create the orchestration messages
-In the {project}msgs project, create new case class OrchestrationRequest/OrchestrationResponse.
+In the orchsamplemsgs project, create new case class OrchestrationRequest/OrchestrationResponse.
 This is for service to send request/response to the orchestrator logic.

 1. If the `src/main/scala` does not exist, create the directory by right-clicking on `src/main` in the project pane, select `New`->`Directory` and name the directory `scala`.
 2. Right click on the `scala` directory and create a new Scala class by selecting `New`->`Scala Class`.
-Then name the class `com.paypal.myorg.{project}serv.msgs.OrchestrationMessages`.
+Then name the class `org.squbs.orchsample.msgs.OrchestrationMessages`.
 3. Enter the following content in the class.

    ```scala